nomeata/arbtt/README.md

   `arbtt-capture.desktop` to `~/.config/autostart/`.
 You might need to put the full path to arbtt-capture in the `Exec` line there, if you did not do a system wide installation.
-- If you use OS X, you can use `launchd` for this.
-Create a .plist file like:
+- If you use macOS, you can use `launchd` for this.
+  Create a .plist file like the following
+  (with the path changed to match where arbtt-capture is located in your system):

   ```xml
   <?xml version="1.0" encoding="UTF-8"?>